 Consent: patients and doctors making decisions together

-The Royal College of General Practitioners have produced an Adult Safeguarding Toolkit that sets out duties and responsibilities around safeguarding in
+The Royal College of General Practitioners have produced an Adult Safeguarding Toolkit that sets out duties and responsibilities around safeguarding in primary care.

 The BMA’s Adult Safeguarding Toolkit is about doctors doctors’ responsibilities to safeguard adults who may be at risk of abuse or neglect.